7 Introduction to R and the Tidyverse

 readr::write_csv("penguin_bills.csv")

-To load RStudio from within your conda environment, please run
+Before we begin, we can load RStudio from within your conda environment, by running the following.

 rstudio

 With R we usually operate on data in our computer’s memory.
-The tidyverse provides the package readr to read data from text files into the memory. readr can read from our file system or the internet.
-It provides functions to read data in almost any (text) format:
+The tidyverse provides the package readr to read data from text files into memory, both from our file system or the internet.
+It provides functions to read data in almost any (text) format.

 read_csv(